 - Feel drowsy or confused.
-You’ll stay in the recovery room until this passes
+You’ll stay in the recovery room until you feel better.

-- Do not drink alcohol for 24 hours after your procedure.
+- Don’t drink alcohol for 24 hours after your procedure.

-- Take the Band-Aid® off that night or the morning after the block.
+- You can take the Band-Aid® off the night of or the morning after your procedure.

-- You may shower the day after your procedure.
+- You can shower the day after your procedure.

-- Someone from the Pain Service will call you in 2 to 3 business days to see how you’re feeling.
+One of your healthcare providers from the Pain Service will call you 2 to 3 business days to see how you’re feeling.